AndrewConway/ConcreteSTV/ElectionRules.md

   It differs from ACTPre2020 in counting votes to 6 decimal places.
 To match the results currently (as of March 2021) on the [ElectionsACT website](https://www.elections.act.gov.au/elections_and_voting/2020_legislative_assembly_election/distribution-of-preferences-2020) use ACT2021 ruleset rather than ACT2020.

+## NSW Local Government (2017 and earlier)

+The NSW local government elections use somewhat random selection for surplus distribution.
+This means that rerunning the count with different random choices can significantly change the outcome (often changing who is elected).
+The NSWEC does not provide their choices, so attempting to reproduce their exact outcomes is not practical.

+The legislation is very ambiguous, and my implementation is instead based on a specification the NSWEC produces, _Functional Requirements for Count Module_.

+- **NSWECRandomLGE2012** My interpretation of the rules used by the NSWEC for the 2012 local government election.
+Same as NSWECRandomLGE2016 except it sometimes computes the last parcel incorrectly (see [our report](reports/NSWLGE2012CountErrorTechReport.pdf))
+- **NSWECRandomLGE2016** My interpretation of the rules used by the NSWEC for the 2016 local government election.
+Same as NSWECRandomLGE2017 except it sometimes gets tie resolutions for exclusions and fractions incorrect (see [our report](reports/2016%20NSW%20LGE%20Errors.pdf))
+- **NSWECRandomLGE2017** My interpretation of the rules used by the NSWEC for the 2017 local government election.

-## NSW Local Government
+## NSW Local Government (2021 and later)

-The NSW local government elections used to use similar legislation to the NSW legislative council, but drastically changed prior to the 2021 election as the old legislation was probabilistic, and frequently gave different results when counted multiple times.
+The NSW local government election count algorithm changed prior to the 2021 election as the old legislation was probabilistic, and frequently gave different results when counted multiple times.

 The [new legislation](nsw/NSWLocalCouncilLegislation2021.md) is very ambiguous, and while I have